juntao/arenztopia/content/news/Issue 19.md

 ## Weather
 by Mezoir Logan

-A tropical storm named Vonso, has started moving towards Arenztopia.
-Meotoroligists bielieve the worst of the storm will be in Arenztopia on friday.
+A tropical storm named Vonso, has started moving towards Arenztopia. meteorologist believe the worst of the storm will be in Arenztopia on friday.
 Vonso will be gone by Sunday.
-Weather is getting warmer with morning temerature on Monday being 70 F.
+Weather is getting warmer with morning temperature on Monday being 70 F.

 ## Poetry